dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 - Simplifications:
   - To show something for a measurable set, show it for bounded/compact/elementary sets/
-  - To show something for a function, show it for continuous, bounded, compactly supported, simple, indicator functions, $L^1$, etc
+  - To show something for a function, show it for continuous, bounded, compactly supported, simple, chi functions, $L^1$, etc
   - Replace a continuous sequence ($\eps\to 0$) with an arbitrary countable sequence ($x_n \to 0$)
   - Intersect with a ball $B_r(\vector 0)\subset \RR^n$.